 Working with the SecurityFramework

-For PLCnext Technology Toolchain 2025.0 and 2025.6
+For PLCnext Technology Toolchain 2025.0 and newer

-This feature can also be addressed with libraries developed by means of an IDE because the PLCnext Technology Toolchain now contains the SecurityFramework to verify or add those signatures by means of PLCnext CLI, the Visual Studio® extension, or the Eclipse® add-in.
+The PLCnext Engineer software suite has a new security feature implemented from its 2025.0 releases which provides an option to check libraries for trusted signatures.
+This feature can also be addressed with libraries developed by means of an IDE: The PLCnext Technology Toolchain now contains the SecurityFramework to verify or add those signatures by means of PLCnext CLI, the Visual Studio® extension, or the Eclipse® add-in.

 Tip: Special terms used in this topic are explained at Glossary & abbreviations for this topic